ibm-cloud-docs/containers/cs_cli_devtools.md

 <ul>
 <li>This parameter is not available for free clusters.</li>
 <li>If this standard cluster is the first standard cluster that you create in this location, do not use this flag.
 A public VLAN is created for you when the cluster is created.</li>
-<li>If you created a standard cluster before in this location or created a public VLAN in IBM Cloud infrastructure (SoftLayer) before, you must specify that public VLAN.
+<li>If you created a standard cluster before in this location or created a public VLAN in IBM Cloud infrastructure (SoftLayer) before, specify that public VLAN.
+If you want to connect your worker nodes to a private VLAN only, do not specify this option.

 <p><strong>Note:</strong> Private VLAN routers always begin with <code>bcr</code> (back-end router) and public VLAN routers always begin with <code>fcr</code> (front-end router).
 When creating a cluster and specifying the public and private VLANs, the number and letter combination after those prefixes must match.</p></li>
 </ul>